kidneybean-beef/kidneybean-beef.github.io/_posts/2021-12-18-markdown-jekyll-notes.md

 2. when using {% raw %} in a code block inside {% raw %}, this md can not be built by Jekyll.

    Solution[^2]:
-Put the first {% inside a raw tag, so escaping it avoids the rest being processed:
+Put the first {% raw %}{%{% endraw %} inside a raw tag, so escaping it avoids the rest being processed:

 ```cpp
 {% raw %}{%{% endraw %} endraw %} raw %}